farzadnadiri/farzadnadiri/README.md

 ### Hi there 👋 I'm Farzad Nadiri

-A software and robotics engineer with over a decade of experience blending research and development.
-I specialize in designing cutting-edge software solutions and building intelligent systems, from cloud platforms and AI models by day to prototyping autonomous robots and self-driving cars by night.
-My background in the research industry, particularly working on autonomous humanoid soccer robots, has deepened my appreciation for teamwork, communication, and resilience.
-Passionate about computer vision, machine learning, and solving complex problems, I turn ambitious ideas into real-world impact.
-Let’s connect and create something remarkable!
+A software and robotics engineer with over a decade of experience at the intersection of research and development.
+I specialize in crafting cutting-edge software solutions and building intelligent systems, from developing cloud platforms and AI models by day to prototyping autonomous robots and self-driving vehicles by night.
+My background in the research sector, particularly in autonomous humanoid soccer robots, has instilled a deep appreciation for teamwork, communication, and resilience.
+As part of a dedicated team, I proudly contributed to winning the RoboCup World Championship by developing fully autonomous, vision-based humanoid robots.
+I’ve led the end-to-end development of software platforms that have generated over $60 million in annual revenue.
+I’m passionate about computer vision, machine learning, and solving complex real-world problems.
+I thrive on turning ambitious ideas into impactful innovations.
+Let’s connect and build something remarkable together!
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...